maniTLab · Nashik, India · 2026

 On Balanced Ternary

-"Binary computing succeeded not because it is optimal, but because silicon transistors happened to be easiest to make bistable.
+"Binary computing succeeded not because it is optimal, but because silicon transistors happened to be easiest to make bi-stable.
 Carbon nanotubes do not have this constraint.
-CNFET devices are naturally three-state.
+The SWCNT@MWCNT device is naturally three-state — photon plus AC pulse polarity gives you signed current trits.
 It would be a missed opportunity not to build the computing stack that matches."

 — Manish Jagdish Thatte, 2026